zporat/zporat.github.io/teaching.md

 ## <a name="mentorship"></a> Mentorship

-In Summer 2026, I will be co-leading a [Rethinking Number Theory project](https://sites.google.com/view/rethinkingnumbertheory/projects#h.e4lq3fl7mv93) with [Jeff Hatley](https://www.math.union.edu/~hatleyj/)!
+In Summer 2026, [Jeff Hatley](https://www.math.union.edu/~hatleyj/) and I will be co-leading a [Rethinking Number Theory project](https://sites.google.com/view/rethinkingnumbertheory/projects#h.e4lq3fl7mv93) as part of RNT7!

-While at Wesleyan, I have run several mentorship projects as part of our [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/).
+While at Wesleyan, I have run several mentorship projects as part of our [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/), with a particular focus on mathematical cryptography.
+If you are interested in proposing a topic (preferably related to number theory or algebraic geometry), please get in touch!

 In Spring 2025, I presented a mini-course on mathematical cryptology at [SWiM@Wes 2025](https://mathcs-graduate.wescreates.wesleyan.edu/ams/swim-2025/) and served as a project assistant at [Arithmetic Geometry at UNT](https://sites.google.com/view/arithmetic-geometry-at-unt/).